Running out of school day breakfast ideas? We’ve got quick breakfasts your kids will love (and that WON’T take your whole morning to make!)

 11. Pizza for Breakfast!

-There’s our ideas for quick breakfasts for busy mornings, but we’d LOVE to hear your go-tos in the comment section!
-What are your kids’ favorite breakfasts?
+There’s our ideas for school breakfast ideas for our kids, but we’d LOVE to hear your go-tos in the comment section!
+What are your favorite quick breakfasts for kids?